UNT athletic department has four cases of COVID-19

 Houston was forced to suspend its workouts on June 12 after six people tested positive for COVID-19.

-UNT coach Seth Littrell expressed confidence in the school's athletic department to handle the challenges the pandemic presents earlier this month after the school acknowledged its initial three positive antibody tests.
+UNT coach Seth Littrell expressed confidence earlier this month in the athletic department’s ability to handle the challenges the pandemic presents after the school acknowledged its initial three positive antibody tests.

 “I absolutely feel good about what we are doing,” Littrell said.
 “We are making sure we are doing things the right way.